 Sections 3 to 10 discuss each of the plan's 8 topic areas in turn.
-These sections explain the background context and constraints for each topic, outline the community's feedback and then set out the objectives and supporting policies for each area.
+These sections explain the background context and constraints for each topic, outline the community's feedback and then go on to explain how we will achieve our objectives for this particular area.